awsdocs/aws-freertos-docs/doc_source/userguide/secure-sockets.md

 Only TCP sockets are supported by the FreeRTOS Secure Sockets library\.
 UDP sockets are not supported\.

-Only client APIs are supported by the FreeRTOS Secure Sockets library\.
-Server APIs, including `Bind`, `Accept`, and `Listen`, are not supported\.
+Server APIs are not supported by the FreeRTOS Secure Sockets library, except for a [lightweight IP \(lwIP\)](https://savannah.nongnu.org/projects/lwip/) implementation of the server side `Bind` API\.
+Client APIs are supported\.

 ## Initialization<a name="freertos-secure-sockets-initialization"></a>